310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 </div>

 {% bubble Chiaki %}
 “The red flame is the mark of justice!
-Burning bright red, the sun of life!
+The sun of life, burning bright red!
 Ryusei Red, Morisawa Chiaki…! ☆”
 {% endbubble %}

 {% bubble Kanata v2 %}